 The City received funding from the Oregon Department of Transportation through the Local Highway Bridge Program to replace the six waterfront bridges.
 This funding provides 90% of the replacement cost with the remaining 10% provided by the City.
 OBEC Consulting Engineers provided the engineering services for this project.
 Legacy Contracting was awarded the construction contract.

 Construction of the first phase is complete and phase 2 began in early October 2019.
 Odd numbered streets (7th St, 9th St and 11th St) were reconstructed in the first phase.
-Even numbered streets (6th St, 8th St and 10th St) will be reconstructed in the second phase that is scheduled from October 2019 through May 2020.
+Even numbered streets (6th St, 8th St and 10th St) will be reconstructed in the second phase that is scheduled from October 2019 to August 2020.

 Waterfront Bridges Project - Phase 2 Detour Map

 Waterfront Bridges Project Area Map